EmaroLab/gesture_based_interface/pose_estimation/README.md

-# Bioloid_pose_estimation
+# pose_estimation

-This project was done for the coursework of Robotics Engineering master by Andrea Romdhana and Francesco Laneve.
+This project was done for the coursework of SofAr by Marco Lapolla, Marta Lagomarsino, Alessandro Grattarola.
-The aim of this work is to determine the pose of a humanoid robot in an objects-free environment.
+The aim of this work is to determine the pose of a human.

-Using a low budget setup, composed by a depth camera (Kinect) and an IMU sensor, we propose an approach to estimate the position of a humanoid robot's center of mass and the Yaw-Pitch-Roll angles of the robot's trunk, which is useful to locate it and to apply movement policies, allowing the robot to be autonomous.
+Using the Kinect 360, we would like to locate a human in the environment by estimating the position of his center of mass.

 # Requirements:
-* Linux Ubuntu 16.04
+* Linux Ubuntu 18.04
-* Ros Kinetic
+* Ros Melodic
-* Kinect One or equivalent
+* Kinect 360 or equivalent
-* Imu Sensor (phidgets 3/3/3)
-* A configured Bioloid (see below)

 # Setup:

-It is requested to install [freenect2](https://github.com/OpenKinect/libfreenect2).
+It is requested to install [freenect]

-In order to use Rosnode in combination with the Bioloid Robot see [RaspBioloid](https://github.com/roncapat/RaspBioloid), this package is necessary for the IMU management.

 # Launching the nodes:
 You can start the all the nodes by launching:
 ```
-roslaunch bioloid_pose_estimation bioloid_setup.launch
+roslaunch pose_estimation pose_estimator.launch
 ```